errixed/CPAN1340NF-city-guide/README.md

 # CPAN1340NF-city-guide
-A project by Amir and Hunter.
+A project by Amir and David.